-Important: Different charges apply for requests under the Data Protection Act.
+2.0 Important: Different charges apply for requests under the Data Protection Act.

-May I charge a fee?
+3.0 May I charge a fee?

-FOI does not require charges to be made but Trusts have discretion to charge applicants a fee in accordance with the Fees Regulations (fees Regulations on the DCA website www.dca.gov.uk/foi/secleg.htm)

-What steps should we take in considering whether to charge?
+- 4.0 FOI does not require charges to be made but Trusts have discretion to charge applicants a fee in accordance with the Fees Regulations which can be found here Charging a fee and cost limits | ICO and here Fees and Appropriate Limit Regulations 2004 - 5.0 What steps should we take in considering whether to charge?

-Step I. Is the information exempt for the purposes of the FOI Act?
+Step 1.
+Is the information exempt for the purposes of the FOI Act?